kiwidamien/StackedTurtles/content/scraping/webscraping_beyond_phantomjs.md

 ## Other techniques

 This is the first in a series of articles that will look at other techniques to get data from dynamic webpages.
-Because scraping tends to require a custom approach to each site we want to scrape, each technique will be presented as a case study on one particular example.
+Because scraping requires a custom approach to each site we scrape, each technique will be presented as a case study.
 The examples will be detailed enough to enable you to try the technique on other sites.

 | Technique | Description | Examples |
 | --- | --- | --- |